TCOM’s Dr. John Licciardone receives grant from the American Osteopathic Association

 The grant, which will run from September 2021 through February 2023, is the 14th research award to Dr. Licciardone from the American Osteopathic Association since 1997.

 “The American Osteopathic Association has generously supported our research at The University of North Texas Health Science Center for over two decades,” said Dr. Licciardone.
-“I am pleased that this new award will further support our efforts within the Osteopathic Research Center to demonstrate the distinctive aspects of osteopathic medicine in combatting the ongoing opioid crisis, particularly through the use of non-pharmacological treatments advocated by the Centers for Disease Control and Prevention and the American College of Physicians.”
+“I am pleased that this new award will further support our efforts within the Osteopathic Research Center to demonstrate the distinctive aspects of osteopathic medicine in combating the ongoing opioid crisis, particularly through the use of non-pharmacological treatments advocated by the Centers for Disease Control and Prevention and the American College of Physicians.”

 The project will enroll 1,000 participants with chronic low back pain within the PRECISION Pain Research Registry and follow them over 12 months to compare the opioid prescribing patterns of osteopathic and allopathic physicians, as well as measure related drug adverse events and clinical outcomes involving pain intensity, physical functioning, and health-related quality of life.
 It will also determine if the clinical outcomes of patients treated by osteopathic physicians are mediated by less frequent opioid prescribing or use of osteopathic manipulative treatment.